a25patel/data-structures/data_types/numbers_1.md

 ### !question

+In this exercise, you're using [Functions](https://github.com/gSchool/javascript-curriculum/blob/master/10_Syntax/04_Functions.md).
+If you haven't used a function before, don't worry!
+Just try to make your functions look like the example function provided.
+Put the `return` keyword right before what you want to output from your function.

 * Example: Define a function named `sum` that takes two arguments:
   * It takes two arguments: a (number), b (number)
   * Return the sum of these two arguments